Free Camping Near Grand Junction, CO

 Located along Colorado’s I-70 corridor between the town of Mack and the Utah State Line, Rabbit Valley is a popular off-road area managed by the BLM.
 High North Camping Area is just one of several established “free campgrounds” serving this recreation area.
-It’s the only campground, however, located on the north side of I-70.
+It’s the only campground, however, located on the north side of I-70, while the others are on the south.
 It’s situated on the edge of a cliff overlooking the Colorado River Valley, offering stunning views of pastel landscapes and the ever-busy Interstate 70.

 Rabbit Valley, High North Camping Area